-Of course it can.
-Numerous studies support the idea and almost anyone who appreciates the outdoors will swear to it.
+Did you know that time spent in nature can benefit a stressed-out mental state?
+Numerous studies support the idea, and almost anyone who spends time in the outdoors will swear to it.

 Advocates point out that forest bathing may lower heart rate and blood pressure, reduce stress hormones, boost the immune system, and improve feelings of wellbeing.
 By inhaling the phytoncide found in the forest air (essential oils emitted by trees ), the human immune system may be strengthened as well.

-The point is simply to immerse yourself nature and connect with it.
+Forest bathing differs from traditional outdoor recreation in that it is far less structured.
+You don’t hike, pedal, paddle, or jog.
+You leave your cell phone and your camera in the car.
+You don’t need to have a destination or follow a route (other than not getting lost).
+The point is simply to immerse yourself in nature and connect with it.
 It has been likened to a bridge—a bridge between ourselves and nature.
 Tune your senses into the babble of a brook, the wind across a mountaintop, or sunlight glinting on a shadowy stream.
-Be still and focus on the sights, sounds, touches and smells around you.
+Be still and focus on the sights, sounds, touches, and smells around you.

 Dr. Qing lI, author of Forest Bathing—How Trees Can Help You Find Health and Happiness, says, “You can forest-bathe anywhere in the world – wherever there are trees; in hot weather or in cold; in rain, sunshine or snow.”